 Durability is an important feature in any product you buy.
 In Japanese rice cookers, the quality tends to be very good, so it shouldn't be a huge issue if you go with a quality brand like Zojirushi or Cuckoo (Tiger is also a good brand, but the Zojirushis and Cuckoos we recommend below got better reviews overall.)

 Rice cookers can have a stainless steel or mostly plastic housing.
 Our overall pick has a mostly plastic housing, but this does not detract from its durability or quality.
-In fact, the plastic makes the rice cooker lighter and easier to handle.
+In fact, the plastic housing makes the rice cooker lighter and easier to handle.

 One thing to consider is that these same companies make some of their cookers in China.
 The Chinese-made rice cookers tend to be less expensive, and some of them use cheaper parts, such as flimsier inner pots with cheaper grades of nonstick coating.

 We do recommend some Chinese-made rice cookers here, and think that they are still excellent quality.
-But the rice cookers made in Japan and Korea are definitely going to be a little better made.
+But the rice cookers made in Japan and Korea are going to be a little better made.

 Cooking Other Foods